CMMC Terms

 Carnegie Mellon University Software Engineering Institute (SEI)

-The Software Engineering Institute (SEI), along with Johns Hopkins Applied Physics Laboratory (APL), lead the development of the CMMC.
+The Software Engineering Institute (SEI), along with the Johns Hopkins Applied Physics Laboratory (APL), led the development of the CMMC.

 In layman’s terms, this group directly worked with the DoD to flesh out CMMC concepts and create the official documents hosted on the DoD’s CMMC website.